 - One-on-one communication: Text messaging enables your business to engage in two-way communication with your customers.
 Customers can interact with your business via SMS, and you can respond to their messages directly.

-- Constant connection: Many people carry their mobile devices everywhere and use them regularly, so text messaging enables you to reach customers anywhere and at any time.
+- Constant connection: Many people carry their mobile devices everywhere and use them regularly, so text messaging enables you to reach customers anywhere and anytime.

 - Scalability: Text messaging enables you to communicate with large groups of customers at the same time.
 You can send text messages to every customer in your mailing list or to specific groups of customers.
 Text messaging is also less expensive and easier to scale than phone calls.

 - Immediate responses: Text messaging is the quickest way to communicate with customers and get responses.
-Customers are more likely to read and respond to a text message compared to a phone call and will respond more quickly to text messages than emails.
+Customers are more likely to read and respond to a text message than a phone call and respond more quickly to text messages than emails.

 7 ways to use text messages for customer service